openrewrite/rewrite-docs/concepts-and-explanations/visitors.md

 {% hint style="danger" %}
 STRONG WARNING!

 A client may have a reference to the language-specific visitor and it may be tempting to call the language-specific visit methods directly.
-However, circumventing the generic `TreeBuilder.visit()` method will result in the `cursor` not working and key life-cycle management methods not being visited.
+However, circumventing the generic `TreeVisitor.visit()` method will result in the `cursor` not working and key life-cycle management methods not being visited.
 {% endhint %}

 ## Isomorphic vs. non-isomorphic visitors